ETH-DISCO/advx-bench/docs/2-cluster/README.md

 Once you're in you'll have access to:

-- Compute: the login node is only for file management and job submission. do not run any computation on the login node.
-Run batch jobs on the compute nodes using the slurm system.
-The slurm system is a common job scheduler used in many HPC systems so it's a good skill to learn.
+- Compute: The login node is only for file management and job submission. do not run any computation on the login node.
+Run batch jobs on the compute nodes using the SLURM system.
+SLURM is a common job scheduler used in many HPC systems so mastering it is time well spent.
 You'll find plenty of resources online.
-- Storage: use `/itet-stor/<username>/net_scratch` for your data.
+- Storage: Use `/itet-stor/<username>/net_scratch` to store your data.

 Keep in mind: